Key differences between deeds and agreements

 Signature pages should not be ‘pre-signed’ and attached to an agreement.
 Instead, the whole agreement should be printed, the pages securely fastened and then the agreement executed.

-The G+T Execution App provides an execution block for an individual to execute a deed as a trustee.
-It should be used in conjunction with the important general notes regarding Execution of Deeds and specific information which follows below.
+The G+T Execution App provides an execution block for an individual to execute an agreement.
+It should be used in conjunction with the important general notes regarding Execution of Agreements and specific information that follows below.

 There are specific requirements that must be complied with for a person to act as a witness for a real property transaction.
-Consider obtaining specialist advice in these circumstances.
+Consider seeking specialist advice in these circumstances.

 Disclaimer

-This execution block and accompanying notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.